CivicActions/style-guide/docs/styleguide/brand/logo.md

 The CivicActions logo is a key part of our brand.
 Our logo helps others recognize CivicActions presence in our work, partnerships, and relationships in the community.
 To state the obvious, the logo represents CivicActions, so it’s important to use it with intention and care.

 These guidelines will help you use the CivicActions logo in a way that’s consistent with our visual brand.
 Whether you’re using it for a critical presentation with a client, or more casual internal purposes, our visual presence matters, so please be mindful of how you represent CivicActions.

-### What counts as a CivicActions logo?
-The CivicActions mark includes the CivicActions logotype (full name: “CivicActions”) as well as the truncated logo (abbreviated: “CA”).

 ### Be mindful of context